 Its colour is changed through the use of a red dye that’s used to differentiate it from unrebated fuel.
 The dye doesn’t change the properties of the fuel in any noticeable way, but does coat the inner workings of machinery which allows law enforcement agencies to track the illegal use of the fuel.

 The largest and arguably most impactful difference between the two is their tax rate.
-At time of writing, red diesel users pay 11.14 pence per litre (ppl) in fuel duty, which is considerably less than the 57.95ppl paid by white diesel users.
-This discounted tax rate effectively provides an 81% discount.
+In January 2022, red diesel users paid 11.14 pence per litre (ppl) in fuel duty, which is considerably less than the 57.95ppl paid by white diesel users.
+This discounted tax rate effectively provided an 81% discount.

-In order to encourage users to switch away from this carbon-heavy fuel, the government intends to end its 10-year freeze on red diesel fuel duty.
+In order to encourage users to switch away from this carbon-heavy fuel, the government ended its 10-year freeze on red diesel fuel duty.

 Red diesel in the 2020 budget

 The government announced a number of changes to its approach to diesel taxation in Budget 2020.
-The changes with the widest impact are the new restrictions on red diesel use, which have been applied by sector rather than on a case-by-case basis and will take effect from April 2022.
+The changes with the widest impact were the new restrictions on red diesel use, which have been applied by sector rather than on a case-by-case basis and took effect from April 2022.

 Who can use red diesel now?

-Red diesel sees widespread use across both commercial domestic settings, including:
+Red diesel sees continued use across both commercial domestic settings, including:

 The government has acknowledged the significance of red diesel to the agricultural, forestry, horticulture and fishing industries.
-As these industries are so intrinsically linked, they are likely to be treated as a united group when it comes to the red diesel legislation.
+As these essential industries are so intrinsically linked, they were likely treated as a united group when it came to the changes in red diesel eligibility.